“Oh god, not this crap again.”

-A pivotal point in the evolution of resilience came in the late 1980s, when an entirely different “dynamic system” sniffed out the potential in the idea.
+A pivotal point in the evolution of resilience came in the late 1980s when an entirely different “dynamic system” sniffed out the potential of the idea.
 In 1987, the US Army War College coined a term to describe the dramatically new, multilateral post-Cold War world order, based on the work of leadership researchers Warren Bennis and Bart Nanus.
 They called it VUCA — volatile, uncertain, complex, and ambiguous.
 The evolution of the US government’s strategies to develop resilience in a VUCA world, from physical security to cybersecurity to terrorism, can be traced back to the chaotic 80s.

 … to boardrooms

 The VUCA framework would soon outgrow its military roots and establish itself as a staple of business management.
-In a rapidly globalising marketplace, mastering volatility, uncertainty, complexity, and ambiguity came to be seen as the ultimate test of leadership.
+In a rapidly globalizing marketplace, mastering volatility, uncertainty, complexity, and ambiguity came to be seen as the ultimate test of leadership.
 Resilience, variously known as ‘grit’ or ‘stamina’, had a black-tie makeover and spawned a booming subgenre of self-help and leadership books.

-Now with the pandemic, resilience has leapt out of this elite context and become everyone’s moral duty.
+Now with the pandemic, resilience has leaped out of this elite context and become everyone’s moral duty.
 Demonstrating resilience is projected by states and corporations alike as the highest form of solidarity we owe our world—even though it is a terrifying world that we cannot relate to.
 We have a chance to be heroes or leaders ourselves.

 The resilience-productivity-toxic positivity nexus

-In 2019, before the pandemic, the International Labour Organisation declared that stress, excessively long working hours, and work-related disease contributed to the deaths of nearly 2.8 million workers every year—road accidents kill fewer than half that number—while an additional 374 million people got injured or fell ill because of their jobs.
+In 2019, before the pandemic, the International Labour Organization declared that stress, excessively long working hours, and work-related disease contributed to the deaths of nearly 2.8 million workers every year—road accidents kill fewer than half that number—while an additional 374 million people got injured or fell ill because of their jobs.

-The pandemic, billed as a great reset in the way we work, has crushed workers in the informal sector, which accounts for a third of the GDP and 70% of employment in developing economies according to the World Bank.
+The pandemic billed as a great reset in the way we work, has crushed workers in the informal sector, which accounts for a third of the GDP and 70% of employment in developing economies according to the World Bank.
 White-collar workers haven’t been immune either.
 Remote work has had a particularly severe impact on women and diverse groups including the LGBTQIA+ community, who report greater fears around rising workloads and performance reviews than their straight and cisgender peers.
 In a global study by tech major Oracle, 78% of the participants felt that the pandemic had negatively impacted their mental health.